1976 Zaire Ebola virus outbreak

 In August–November 1976, an outbreak of Ebola virus disease occurred in Zaire (now the Democratic Republic of the Congo).
 The first recorded case was from Yambuku, a small village in Mongala District, 1098 km northeast of the capital city of Kinshasa.

 The virus responsible for the initial outbreak, named after the nearby Ebola River, was first thought to be Marburg virus but was later identified as a new type of virus related to the genus Marburgvirus.

-A total of 318 cases and 280 deaths (an 88% fatality rate) resulted from this outbreak, which, along with an outbreak in Sudan that had begun a few weeks previously, were the first outbreaks of Ebola ever recorded.
+A total of 318 cases and 280 deaths (an 88% fatality rate) resulted from this outbreak, which, along with an outbreak in today's South Sudan that had begun a few weeks previously, were the first outbreaks of Ebola ever recorded.

 History

 The people of north-central Zaire were most heavily affected by this specific epidemic.
 This area is located within the Bumba Zone in the Equator Region, which consists mostly of tropical rainforests in the biome.
 In 1976, there were approximately 275,000 people in the entire Bumba Zone, including 35,000 Zaireans.

-Three-quarters of Zaire’s population lived in forest villages at that time.
+75% of Zaire's population lived in forest villages at that time.
 Estimates suggest that each of the forest villages had a population of less than 5,000 people; the smallest villages had less than 500 inhabitants.
-Many of these villages bordered the Zaire River (now the Congo River).
+Many of these villages bordered the Zaire River.
 The river runs along the border on the south side of the country, which was important in the context of the Ebola epidemic because it separated the areas geographically.

-Most of Zaire’s people either hunted or had contact with hunters that were exposed to an array of wild animals.
+Most of Zaire's people either hunted or had contact with hunters that were exposed to an array of wild animals.
 This was considered a possible cause of the epidemic for some time; however, it probably was not.
 Because the cause of the outbreak was initially unknown, many people with Ebola virus disease were misdiagnosed and/or treated for malaria, yellow fever, and typhoid fever.

 Mabalo Lokela, the headmaster of a local school in Yambuku, was the first case of the 1976 outbreak in Zaire.
 Lokela had toured with a Yambuku mission in August 1976 near the Central African Republic border and along the Ebola River.
 Initially, Lokela was diagnosed with malaria at the Yambuku Mission Hospital and was given quinine.
 However, Lokela returned to the mission hospital on 1 September with a high fever.
 Rest was recommended, and he returned home to his village of Yalikonde, about one kilometer from the mission complex.
 By 5 September, Lokela was in a critical condition with profuse bleeding from all orifices, vomiting, acute diarrhea, chest pains, headache, fever, agitation, and confusion.
 He died shortly afterwards on 8 September.